Jal Mahal: Grounds

-The hills surrounding the lake area, towards the north east of Jaipur, have quartzite rock formations (with a thin layer of soil cover), which is part of the Aravalli hills range.
-Rock exposures on the surface in some parts of the project area have also been used for constructing buildings.
 From the northeast, the Kanak Vrindavan valley, where a temple complex sits, the hills slope gently towards the lake edge.
 Within the lake area, the ground area is made up of a thick mantle of soil, blown sand, and alluvium.
 Forest denudation, particularly in the hilly areas, has caused soil erosion, compounded by wind and water action.
 As a result, silt built up in the lake incrementally raises the lake bed.